 One of the Spanish native white grape trio that contributes to the blend used for Spain’s sparkling wine, Cava, is the grape Macabeo.
 One of Spain’s popular, and versatile, white grape varieties which has also found a home in Southern France.
-In the premium wine region of Rioja, a region better known for some of Spain’s best red wines, Macabeo is also known as Viura.
+In the premium wine region of Rioja, a region winelovers know better for Spain’s best red wines, Macabeo has another name.
+There it is also known as Viura.
 It is in this region, with access to fruit from older vines, that the grape can produce some of its finest expressions.

 Since 2007, the Consejo Regulador has allowed non-native grapes such as Sauvignon Blanc and Chardonnay in white Rioja blends as minor varieties in the blend.
 The Consejo has been making changes to the region’s laws to revitalise interest in the wines of Spain’s most prestigious region.
 A new raft of changes have recently been made regarding ageing and labelling that will come into play next vintage.

 A decade ago, I would have said that you would have almost needed an insider’s knowledge on where to buy a white Rioja as I found they were few and far between outside of Spain.
 And sometimes when you did find a white Rioja, they lacked interest or worse, they were out of condition looking tired and old.
 In 2017, these wines accounted for 7.7% of the wines produced in the region, growing 16% for the year (Consejo Regulador 2017 Annual Report).
 Today, with the availability of investment for Spanish wine producers, the white wines of Rioja are shining bright.